 - Use resources responsibly in the interest of students and re-invest student spending back into Guild services.

 This Student Charter applies to students who commenced their studies in 2017-18 or before.
-The Student Charter for students commencing their studies in 2018-19 can be found at this link: Student Charter 2018-19.

 Student engagement is defined as the range of ways in which students are active participants in shaping their learning experience.
 The University takes deliberate steps to engage all our students, individually and collectively, as partners in the assurance and enhancement of their educational experience.